 BYOD stands for "Bring Your Own Device."
 It is a strategy for providing personal computing in business and education where the end user (employee, student), as opposed to the organization, provides, owns, and maintains his/her own device.
-It is typical in universities and colleges, and is gaining in popularity in K-12 education and businesses.
+If a student/family wishes to BYOD, it is required that said device is the same OS as assigned by the Academy, and the BYOD is required to have Monitoring software (Go Guardian) installed by the Academy.

-Each student in grades 8-12 is required to use a UCA Chromebook or provide their own devices to use both at school and at home, with exceptions for families with demonstrated financial hardship.
+Each student in grades 2-12 are required to use a UCA issued device.
+If a student/family wishes to provide their own device(s) to use both at school and at home, with exceptions for families with demonstrated financial hardship.